 From the Chair

 ·Fundamental skills of traditional and digital art making are taught as a vehicle for the development of creative thinking and innovative problem solving.
-Historical and analytical skills are emphasized, broadening student’s cultural literacy while helping prepare them for advanced study.
+Historical and analytical skills are emphasized, broadening a student’s cultural literacy while helping prepare them for advanced study.